Written by Nada Hemida

 “No, thanks,” I say dismissively, and it only takes him a second to shuffle away.

 A moment later, the same guy I met this morning comes in.
-Yasser Sarwat, 32-year-old; lives alone in one of the most prestigious neighborhoods of Cairo.
+Yasser Sarwat, 32-year-old; lives alone in one of the most prestigious neighborhoods of the Capitol.
 A lot of his money goes to alcohol and pizza, as though he’s your average college student.
 I did my homework.

 He’s walking next to someone, trying to make it look casual, but I know from his vigilant eyes that he’s guarding the other man.
 I look him up and down, and immediately learn he isn’t the employer.